The Mickey Rooney Judy Garland Solution to the Climate Crisis.

 Hallie goes on to reflect on how "the rainbow is one of the richest images in the Bible" that "God put in heaven after the great Flood" and that it meant '…never again shall all flesh be cut off.' "

-Then Hallie writes two sentences that are now carved into the headstone on his grave in Middletown Connecticut:
+Then Hallie writes two sentences that are now carved into the headstone on his grave in Middletown, Ct.:

 "The rainbow reminds God and man that life is precious to God, that God offers not only sentimental hope, but a promise that living will have the last word, not killing.
 The rainbow means realistic hope."

-“… if (it was the case that) only such things were possible, then life was too heavy a burden for me.
-The lies I would have to tell my children in order to raise them in hope — which children need the way plants need sunlight — would make the burden unbearable.
+"… If only such things were possible, then life was too heavy a burden for me.
+The lies I would have to tell my children in order to raise them in hope - which children need the way plants need sunlight - would make the burden unbearable.

 ** This PNAS survey reporting more than 97 percent of climate scientists agree on manmade global warming also reports that "… the relative climate expertise and scientific prominence of the researchers unconvinced [less than 3 percent] of ACC [anthropogenic -- manmade -- climate change] are substantially below that of the convinced researchers."